canonical/netbox/docs/models/dcim/rearport.md

 !!! note
     Front and rear ports need not necessarily reside on the actual front or rear device face.
 This terminology is used primarily to distinguish between the two components in a pass-through port pairing.

+!!! tip
+    Like most device components, rear ports are instantiated automatically from [rear port templates](./rearporttemplate.md) assigned to the selected device type when a device is created.

 ## Fields

 ### Device